The Mask of Zorro: Plot

-While still being trained, Alejandro steals a black stallion resembling Zorro's steed Tornado from the local garrison.
-De la Vega scolds Alejandro, claiming that Zorro was a servant of the people, not a thief and adventurer.
+While still being trained, Alejandro steals a stallion resembling Zorro's steed Tornado from the local garrison, masked like "Zorro" and barely escaping.
+De la Vega scolds Alejandro, asserting that Zorro was a servant of the people, not a thief.
 He challenges Alejandro to gain Montero's trust instead.
-Alejandro poses as a visiting nobleman named Don Alejandro del Castillo y García, with de la Vega as his servant "Bernardo", and attends a party at Montero's hacienda.
-At the party, he earns Elena's admiration and enough of Montero's trust to be invited to a secret meeting where several other noblemen are present.
-Montero hints at a plan to retake California for the Dons and proclaim it as an independent republic by buying it from General Santa Anna, who needs money for the upcoming Mexican–American War.
+Alejandro poses as visiting nobleman Don Alejandro del Castillo y García, with de la Vega as his servant Bernardo, and attends a party at Montero's hacienda.
+There, he earns Elena's admiration and enough of Montero's trust to be invited to a secret meeting between noblemen.
+Montero hints at a plan to overthrow Mexican rule in California and proclaim it as an independent republic by buying it from Santa Anna, who needs money for the upcoming Mexican–American War.

-Montero takes Alejandro and the noblemen to a secret gold mine known as "El Dorado", where peasants and prisoners are used for slave labor.
-Montero plans to buy California from Santa Anna using gold mined from Santa Anna's own land.
-As the servant "Bernardo", de la Vega uses this opportunity to become closer to Elena and learns that Montero told Elena that her mother died in childbirth.
-While walking in a market, Elena meets the woman who was her nanny, who tells Elena her parents' real identity.
+Montero takes Alejandro and the noblemen to a secret gold mine where peasants and prisoners are used for slave labor.
+He plans to buy California from Santa Anna using gold mined from his own land.
+While walking in a market, Elena meets the woman who was her nanny.
+She tells Elena her parents' real identity.
 De la Vega sends Alejandro, now Zorro, to steal Montero's map leading to the gold mine.
 Zorro duels Montero, Love, and their guards at the hacienda.
-When Zorro escapes, Elena attempts to retrieve Montero's map from the swordsman.
-A brief but erotic sword duel ensues, and Zorro gives her a passionate kiss before he flees.
+When he escapes, Elena chases him, attempting to retrieve Montero's map.
+After a sword duel, Zorro kisses her and flees.

-Terrified of Santa Anna's retribution if he discovers that he is being paid with his own gold, Montero decides to destroy the mine and kill the workers at Love's urging.
-De la Vega tells Alejandro to release the workers on his own so that de la Vega can reclaim Elena.
-Alejandro sets off, feeling betrayed by Diego's vendetta.
-De la Vega corners Montero at the hacienda and reveals his identity, but Montero captures him by threatening to shoot him in front of Elena.
-As he is taken away, de la Vega tells Elena the name of the flowers, romneya, that she recognized upon her arrival in California, convincing her that he is her father.
+Fearing Santa Anna's retribution, Montero decides to destroy the mine and kill the workers to leave no witnesses.
+De la Vega tells Alejandro to release the workers on his own so he can reclaim Elena.
+Alejandro sets off, feeling betrayed by de la Vega's vendetta.
+De la Vega corners Montero at the hacienda and reveals his identity, before Montero captures him.
+While being taken away, de la Vega tells Elena the name of the flowers she recognized upon her arrival in California, convincing her that he is her father.
 She releases de la Vega from his cell.
-They proceed to the mine, where Alejandro and de la Vega respectively defeat and slay Love and Montero, avenging Joaquin and Esperanza.
+They proceed to the mine, where Alejandro and de la Vega duel and slay Love and Montero respectively, avenging Joaquin and Esperanza.
 Elena and Alejandro free the workers before the explosives go off and find the mortally wounded de la Vega.
-He makes peace with Alejandro and Elena and gives his blessings for Alejandro to continue as Zorro and to marry his daughter before dying.
+Before dying, he makes peace with the pair and gives his blessings for Alejandro to continue as Zorro and be with Elena.
+Sometime later, Alejandro and Elena are married with an infant son "Joaquín", whom Alejandro names after his brother and tells of the deeds of Zorro.